 If this separation of roles is not possible, fewer hosts that provide substantial hardware resources with fast SSD storage can be used, but we recommend this setup only for development, test, and small-scale use cases.
 For example, even if you have only three hosts, sharing roles might be feasible in some cases.
 If SSD-only storage is not feasible, you must separate the ECE management services provided by the coordinators and directors from your proxies and allocators and place them on different hosts that use fast SSD storage.

-Some roles are safe for runners to hold at the same time:
+Some roles are safe for hosts to hold at the same time:

 - Directors and coordinators (the ECE management services)

-To learn more about how you can assign roles, see Assign Roles.
+To learn more about how you can assign roles, check Assign Roles.